 Memorable Manitobans: Henry Joseph Hynes Clarke (1833-1889)

-Born on 7 July 1833, in Donegal, Ireland, the son of Francis Clarke.
-He came to Canada with his parents in 1836, and was educated at Montreal Academy and St. Mary’s College.
+Born at Donegal, Ireland on 7 July 1833, son of Francis Clarke, he came to Canada with his parents in 1836, and was educated at Montreal Academy and St. Mary’s College.
 He married a widow with two sons.
 He was a Conservative and a Roman Catholic.
 Clarke was called to the Lower Canada bar in 1855.
 In 1858 he went to the Pacific coast and was a journalist on the Alta Californian.
 He was appointed a Queen’s Counsel in 1867, and in 1868 was appointed acting Recorder of Montreal.
+He wrote Sketch of the Life of Thomas D’Arcy McGee in 1868.

 Clarke then practised law in Winnipeg and was an able criminal lawyer, defending some of Louis Riel’s followers after the North West Rebellion of 1885.
 He was active in various political intrigues and court cases, including the trial of Lord Gordon Gordon’s kidnapper (who later beat him up in St. Paul).

-He died on 13 September 1889, on a Canadian Pacific Railway train at Medicine Hat, North-West Territories, and was buried at Pembina.
+He died on 13 September 1889, on a Canadian Pacific Railway train at Medicine Hat, North-West Territories, and was buried at Pembina, Dakota Territory.

 He is commemorated by Clarke Street in Winnipeg.